Camera Angles: A Guide to Mastering the Art of Perspective

 Camera Angles in Portrait Photography

 When taking a portrait, the angle of the camera can affect the perceived size and shape of the subject’s face and body.
-A common preferred camera angle is from slightly above eye level.
+A common preferred camera angle for portrait and wedding photography is from slightly above eye level.
 This angle can help to elongate the neck and create a more flattering jawline.
 This helps prevent double chins and makes the eyes look larger and fully open.
 Shooting from a higher angle also places the face closest to the camera, making the body seem smaller relative to the face, which can be a desired look for some.
 However, shooting from too high of an angle can cause unflattering distortions in the subject’s face and look unnatural.

 High Camera Angle Example